MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/RxTextData.md

     character data.

 newName: Character string specifying a new name for the variable.
-description: "Character string specifying a description for the variable."
+description: Character string specifying a description for the variable.
 levels: List of strings containing the levels when type = “factor”.
 If
     the levels property is not provided, factor levels will be determined by the values in the source column.
 If levels are provided, any value